 Volunteer in Africa and help secure the future of the endangered black rhino, cheetah and elephant.
 Experience daily life on a 10,000 acre family-run private conservancy.

 Give your contribution towards wildlife monitoring & conservation; learn about animal behaviour, reserve management and anti-poaching while living a lifetime experience!

 Surround yourself with the healing spirit of Joseph's Dream Appaloosas!
-Learn Liberty & Natural Horsemanship and get involved in our community Project.
+Learn with Liberty, Horsemanship, Trust Techniques, Bodywork and co to truly connect force free!

 Volunteer at a facility that rescues abandoned and abused domestic animals, and helps rehabilitate them in the hope of finding them a new loving home.

 Teaching children age 3-14 in public and private school, as well as in the library.
 Depending on your skillset, subjects can vary: English, Mathematics, Science,...

 Volunteering in Africa is exciting and maybe something you have dreamed of for a while.
 Africa is the perfect volunteering destination for all adventurers out there.
 Go on a safari in Kenya, visit buzzing cities like Cape Town or Nairobi, observe gorillas in the wild, support marine life conservation, or immerse yourself in Africa’s rich tribal culture.
 There are plenty of volunteer opportunities in Africa to choose from: teaching English in Africa to protecting African wildlife like elephants, lions, and gorillas.
 Discover the best African volunteer programs and allow a whole new world to unfold.